 Why we picked the MSR Hubba Tour 2:

-The tent features two easy access entrances, multiple gear storage solutions, and an internal glow-in-the-dark zipper so you’re never left fumbling for it through the darkness.
+The tent features two easy access entrances, multiple gear storage solutions, and an internal glow-in-the-dark zipper, so you’re never left fumbling for it through the darkness.
 Its 7000-series aluminum poles are a beefy 9.5 millimeters in diameter, ensuring durability and the tent’s packed weight comes to just 5 pounds, 4 ounces — it even packs down into a small carrying size.
 All told, the Hubba Tour 2 tent is an ideal option for setting out on a long adventure tour during unpredictable weather conditions.

 How we test

-When possible, our tent recommendations have been field tested across a variety of terrains and weather conditions.
+When possible, our best tent recommendations have been field tested across a variety of terrains and weather conditions.
 We try to test each tent under the conditions which it will be most frequently used.

 When testing a tent is not possible, we look at the features of the tent and compare it to existing models in our arsenal of gear.
-We examine how the tent has changed and what improvements, if any, were made for the current year.
+We examine how the shelter has changed and what improvements, if any, were made for the current year.

 Bonus helpful advice sections